msnyman1991/openai-whisper-demo/README.md

 # To Do
 * Implement AutoScaling for Azure Container Instance Group, possibly using Azure Functions and Azure Monitor
-* Implement propper storing of the Azure DevOps Pipeline Artifacts
+* Improve storing of the Azure DevOps Pipeline Artifacts
 * Implement additional testing for application code during Build and Deploy stage in the Azure DevOps pipeline
 * Do a complete security audit of the implementation
 * Investigate using other Azure Container Services such as AKS